Is a Last Will and Testament Necessary?May 13, 2017

 - SPECIAL CIRCUMSTANCES — Needy parents, siblings or friends

-If you don’t have a trust, your assets will be distributed to your spouse, if you are married, your children or other heirs based on the laws of succession.
+If you don’t have a Living Trust, your assets will be distributed to your spouse, if you are married, your children or other heirs based on the laws of succession.
 However, if you have needy parents or siblings with an illness or special needs, you can name them in your trust to receive specific assets or certain amounts of cash that they may not receive from your estate if your estate goes through a formal probate proceeding, where a judge decides who should rightfully receive your property.

 II.
 THE SIZE OF YOUR ESTATE.